jdeolive/geotools-old/spike/web/sphinx/source/examples/imagelab.rst

 Note the use of **Parameter** objects for each input file.
 The arguments passed to the Parameter constructor are:

-:key: a key an identifier for the Parameter
+:key: an identifier for the Parameter

-:type: the Class of the object that the Parameter refers to
+:type: the class of the object that the Parameter refers to

 :title: a title which the wizard will use to label the text field